Faculty and Administrators Guide to Circulation Privileges

-When a book becomes 50 days overdue (or a recalled book becomes 20 days overdue) it is categorized as "lost", and your account will be assessed $75.00 replacement charge, a $30.00 processing fee, and the maximum overdue fine.
-If the book is subsequently returned you will be responsible only for the processing fee and any late fines.
+When a book becomes 30 days overdue (or a recalled book becomes 20 days overdue) it is categorized as "lost", and your account will be assessed $125.00 replacement charge, and the maximum overdue fine.
+If the book is subsequently returned you will be responsible only for any late fines.

 Interlibrary loans, special loans, audio-visual material and other items that are not standard books from the open stacks may have different maximum fines or accrue fines at different rates.
-Please inquire at the Circulation Department if you have any questions.
+Please inquire at the Circulation & Reserve Services Department if you have any questions.

 Preservation of Library Books

 Books must be returned to the library in the same condition in which they were borrowed.

 Charges will be assessed for books returned damaged.
 Books that are damaged beyond repair will result in replacement costs and processing charges being assessed.

 Please avoid the following conditions and common sources of damage to library books:

 - Using inappropriate materials as bookmarks, for example:

 - Post-it notes; the adhesive substance used on post-it notes is acidic, can rip pages, and can lift text

 - Paperclips; leave impressions and can rip pages